dhjw/backups/README.md

 On Windows, open Task Scheduler and create a daily task with Program/script `"C:\Program Files\Git\bin\bash.exe"` and Arguments`-c 'C:\Users\d\bin\backups\backup run'` (with your path, single quotes are required).
 Enable the option "Run whether user is logged on or not" on the General tab to prevent a terminal window from popping up.
 You can Right-click > Run the task to make sure it creates a snapshot as expected.

-It's also possible to schedule backups more frequently than daily.
+It's also possible to schedule backups more frequently.

 ## Restoring Files
 On Linux, you can mount remote backups for browsing with the mount command.
 Load another terminal to browse the folder.
 When done, Ctrl-C in the first one to unmount.